 Instructor, Corey Laird:

-- Accounting I: For any student planning on enrolling in any business program two years of accounting is mandatory…why not take it in high school and get a head start?
-Accounting I provides strong foundational skills for the field of business and advanced accounting.
-Explore the language of business.
-Learn the accounting cycle using manual and computerized accounting systems for sole proprietorships, and partnerships.
-Students learn to journalize and post daily transactions, prepare financial statements and close ledgers at the end of a fiscal period.
-Students will prepare payroll records that include taxes and deductions.
-Students are assessed on chapter work, quizzes, computer problems/projects and simulations.
-Students are exposed to a variety of accounting software packages such as Automated Accounting, QuickBooks Accounting.
-This semester course is open to any student in grades 9 - 12 who is planning a career in accounting, business management, finance, marketing, banking or plans on going into business on their own.
+- Accounting I: Ever want to own your own business but have no clue how you'd process transactions?
+Are you planning on enrolling in a college business program?
+Did you know that means two years of accounting is mandatory... why not take it in high school and get a head start?
+Accounting I provides strong foundational skills for the field of business.
+Learn the accounting cycle using manual and computerized accounting systems for sole proprietorships and partnerships, and explore the language of business and accounting.
+Students will learn how, as a business owner, to process their daily transactions and pay the company's monthly expenses.
+Students are assessed on chapter work, quizzes, computer problems/projects, and simulations.
+Students are exposed to a variety of accounting software packages such as Automated Accounting and QuickBooks Accounting.
+This semester course is open to any students in grades 9-12 who is planning on a career in accounting, business management, finance, marketing, or plants to go into business on their own.

-- Accounting II: Students will expand upon the knowledge of Accounting I and explore merchandising businesses organized as a corporation, and analyze the adjustments and valuations of the business.
-Topics include accounting for uncollectible accounts receivables, financial statements analysis, acquiring capital for growth and development, Inventory, accruals and deferrals, as well as end of fiscal period work.
-Students are assessed on chapter work, quizzes, computer problems/projects and simulations.
-Students are exposed to a variety of accounting software packages such as Automated Accounting, QuickBooks and Peachtree Accounting.
-This semester course is open to any student in grades 9 - 12 who is planning a career in accounting, business management, finance, marketing, banking or plans on going into business on their own.
+- Accounting II: You can earn college credits for only $100.00 What a deal!
+Students will expand upon the knowledge of Accounting I and explroe merchandising businesses organized as a corporation, and analyze the adjustments and valuations of the business.
+Topics include accounting for uncollectible accounts receivables, financial statements analysis, acquiring capital for growth and development, inventory, accruals and deferrals, as well as end of fiscal period work.
+Students are asses on chapter work, quizzes, computer problems/projects, and simulations.
+Students are exposed to a variety of accounting software packages such as Automated Accounting and QuickBooks.
+This semester long course is open to any student in grades 10-12 who is planning a career in accounting, business management, finance, marketing, banking, or who plans on going into business on their own.

 Running Start college credit is available through SNHU.